CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 These magic skills represent every generic types of magic representing different concepts.
 Skill in one of these represents the ability to manipulate and control the concept.

 If you are making a magic system, these will probably have different names in your system.
 For instance, in Fellcraft, the Heat magic skill is called Blazecraft.
 Your system might even leave out some of these magic skills to fine tune it for only specific uses.
 Lastly, this is not an exhaustive list, feel free to add your own.
+Happy casting. :)

 - Bodily Magic (Flesh, Web, Bone, ect...)
 - Heat Magic